 3. Indulge in local delicacies on Dlouha Street

 Located just off the Old Town Centre, away from the touristy madness, lies Prague’s Dlouha Street.
 At first glance, it may seem no different to any other street in the vicinity.
 But give it some time, and Dlouha Street reveals what makes it so special.
 A bustling hub of some of the best local eateries in Prague, if we could, we would have had all our meals here during our 2 days in Prague.
-If you are looking to eat some good Czech food minus all the tourist traps, you absolutely must come here.
+If you are looking to eat some authentic dishes from Czech cuisine minus all the tourist traps, you absolutely must come here.

 Two of my favourite restaurants on Dlouha Street are Lokal and Nase Maso.
 Lokal is basically a local Czech pub/beer hall buzzing with people all day and night long!
 Make your way here early in the evening, get yourself a table and order the iconic Pilsner beer.
 Complement it with some local bar snacks like pickled/fried cheese and soak in the amazing vibes of Prague’s nightlife!
 If you’d like to have a bigger, hearty meal, I highly recommend trying their Beef Goulash either with bread or with potato dumplings.
 It’s a classic Hungarian dish but the Czechs have made it their own in a wonderful manner.
 The other restaurant I absolutely loved was Nase Maso, which is essentially a butcher shop extending itself as a small eatery serving some of the best meat dishes I had in Prague!
 Don’t get discouraged by the space crunch at the store or the fact that they are selling meat there because their food is absolutely delicious.
 Try their meatloaf and pulled pork burger for a filling meal anytime of the day.